tencentyun/intlcloud-documents/product/计算/弹性伸缩/快速入门/五分钟创建伸缩方案_intl.md

 1. On the **Scaling group** page, click a Scaling group ID to go to the scaling group management page.
 ![Scaling group](https://main.qcloudimg.com/raw/d6e81e4df05c1c8e77368c50b765a55a.png)
-2. Select the "Alarm-triggered policy" tab and click **Create**.
+2. Select the "Alarm Trigger Policy" tab and click **Create**.
 ![](https://main.qcloudimg.com/raw/2fac8567b4042a2c65c1906ae8f8396d.png)
-3. Configure the alarm-triggered policy.
-When the alarm-triggered policy is in effect, the scaling group adjusts the number of instances or the percentage of the instance by Cloud Monitor metrics (e.g., CPU utilization, memory usage, and bandwidth).
+3. Configure the Alarm Trigger Policy.
+When the Alarm Trigger policy is in effect, the scaling group adjusts the number of instances or the percentage of the instance by Cloud Monitor metrics (e.g., CPU utilization, memory usage, and bandwidth).

 You can also copy the policy to another scaling group.
 ![Create an alarm-triggered policy](https://main.qcloudimg.com/raw/41c7c0f95256e5b8492dc58826d13cd4.png)

-4. After the configuration is completed, you will see your alarm-triggered policy on the list, as shown below:
+4. After the configuration is completed, you will see the created alarm trigger policy on the list on the page, as shown below:
 ![Alarm-triggered policy list](https://main.qcloudimg.com/raw/3b2af877848e11c337901172055ba466.png)